susanw1/zscript/RCode.md

 		it must also be guaranteed that a jump must mean the next command sequence is not executed, although the current one can be finished, so that the execution follows the jump as if it were sequential, this should be guaranteed through the locking described above).
 	The execution command does not need to lock the interrupt system, but any interrupt set commands must, as must any execution store commands.
 		These commands must be runnable through the interrupt code, but must wait for other interrupts, and execution space command sequences to finish, before acquiring the lock.
-	This would all perform using read-write locks.
+	This would all work using read-write locks.
 	To perform an interrupt handler, read on interrupt must be acquired.
 	To perform execution space, read on execution space must be acquired.
 	To perform execution command, write on execution space must be acquired.